 We can complete this campaign by the end of summer with your support, and we hope that you will please join us as we transform the community together.

 We invite you to make a lasting impact on the next generation of HOLA youth as we double our capacity with the construction of our new facility!
 Become part of this legacy, today, by contributing to the Heart of Los Angeles (HOLA)'s Capital Campaign.
 Or find out more by contacting Chief Development Officer Brooke Lykins at 213.389.1148 or firstname.lastname@example.org.

 None of this would be possible without Leadership Support from

-Mary and Dan James, the Ezralow Family, Tom and Dana Riccard, the Roth Family Foundation, The W.M.
-Keck Foundation, The Ahmanson Foundation, The Surdna Foundation, the Jerry and Terri Kohl Family Foundation, the Brook and Pam Smith Family Foundation, The Walt Disney Company, the Johnny Carson Foundation, the Burberry Foundation, HOLA's Board of Directors, Dan Floyd, The Rosenthal Foundation, the Wasserman Foundation, the Ruch Family and many more wonderfully generous supporters.
+Mary and Dan James, the Ezralow Family, Tom and Dana Riccard, the Roth Family Foundation, Wallis Annenberg and the Annenberg Foundation, The W.M.
+Keck Foundation, The Ahmanson Foundation, The Surdna Foundation, the Jerry and Terri Kohl Family Foundation, the Brook and Pam Smith Family Foundation, The Walt Disney Company, the Johnny Carson Foundation, the Burberry Foundation, Dan Floyd and HOLA's Board of Directors, The Rosenthal Foundation, the Wasserman Foundation, the Ruch Family, L.A.
+City Dept. of Recreation and Parks, the Weingart Foundation, Doug Champion & Gibson Dunn LLP., and many more wonderfully generous supporters.